 Neo Ko Hui was a school track star in her teens who went on to play touch rugby.

-But when she found out she was pregnant five years ago, the physical education teacher ended up “just walking for long periods of time”.
+But when she found out she was pregnant eight years ago, the physical education teacher ended up “just walking for long periods of time”.

 In contrast, her second pregnancy last year saw her running and lifting weights right up to her last trimester.